Age friendly Dublin Libraries

 Dublin City Libraries are Age friendly!

-Improvements include a dedicated age friendly section, proper visible signage throughout the library, designated easy to rise seating areas, and increased font size on book receipts.
-Most branches provide reading glasses for visitors.
+Improvements include a dedicated age friendly section, clearly visible signage throughout the library, designated easy to rise seating, and increased font size on book receipts.
+Most libraries provide reading glasses for visitors.
 Have a look at our NEW Large Print Fiction and Large Print Nonfiction.

-Also Coolock Library and Walkinstown Library provide trolleys so that you're free to browse the shelves at your leisure and add to your TBR pile!
+Also Central, Coolock and Walkinstown Library provide trolleys so that you're free to browse the shelves at your leisure and add to your TBR pile!

-We would like to thank the North Central Area Office for the funding of two new Age Friendly car parking spaces outside Raheny Library, the first to be piloted in Dublin City Council.
+We would like to thank the North Central Area Office for funding two new Age Friendly car parking spaces outside Raheny Library, the first to be piloted in Dublin City Council.

-Other age friendly initiatives include a collaboration with Age Action to provide computer classes.
-Digital Literacy Courses being available in selected branches.
-Daytime groups cover art, crochet, patchwork, knitting, and a morning book club.
-The morning book club generally runs the last Wednesday of every month at 11am in Coolock Library.
-This month it will be Wednesday the 29th of March and the choice is the One Dublin One Book pick, The Coroner's Daughter by Andrew Hughes.
+Other age friendly initiatives include Age Action computer classes.
+Digital Literacy Courses are also available in select libraries.
+Daytime groups cover art, crochet, patchwork, knitting, and morning book clubs.
 More on book clubs in our libraries.

 ACORN Tablets

 Acorn tablets provide access to most common digital tasks, such as taking photos or contacting your family.
-The main strength of the tablet is the simple layout and plenty of guidance for those less familiar with technology.
+The tablet has a clear layout and guidance for anyone less familiar with technology.
 There are four main menu options: talk, photos, calendar and explore, with an Acorn button in the centre.
-Tap that and you get an overview of your day – what time it is, what the weather forecast is, notifications to deal with.
-See image below.
+Tap that and you get an overview of your day – what time it is, the weather forecast and notifications.

 Hublet tablet lending device

-Our new Hublets allow you to borrow a tablet and use it in the library.
-No longer are eBooks, magazines, videos, or self-help apps limited to those that have their own electronic devices.
+Our Hublets allow you to borrow a tablet and use it in the library.
+This allows you to access eBooks, digital magazines, videos and other apps.

-The self service Hublets are available at Pembroke and Raheny Library.
+The Hublets are available at Pembroke and Raheny Library.
 Read more in the blog HERE.

 C-Pen

-We are delighted to make C-Pens available for lending from five of our branch libraries, as part of our assistive technology services.
+C-Pens are available for lending in all libraries, as part of our assistive technology services.
 The C-Pen is a reader pen which scans and then reads text aloud to assist with independent reading.
 Reader pens are designed to promote active independent reading, understanding, and learning.
-People with dyslexia, aphasia or other reading difficulties, those learning languages or those with vision problems may find these pens to be of use for home, study or work.
+People with dyslexia, aphasia or other reading difficulties, people learning a language or people with visual impairments may find these pens useful for home, study or work.

 The Magic Table